bartdesmet/csharplang/spec/statements.md

 >
 > The *embedded_statement* in the *foreac_statement* is converted to an expression tree `bodyExpr`, where the iteration variable is assumed to be in scope and all use sites get converted to `iterationVariable`.
 >
+> ### `break` and `continue` labels
+>
+> Construct expressions `breakLabel` and `continueLabel` refer to variables holding expression tree nodes representing compiler-generated labels according to the rules described in [Labeled statements](#labeled-statements).
+If no `break` statement exists within the body of the iteration statement, targeting the current iteration statement, `breakLabel` will be the `default` literal instead.
+If no `continue` statement exists within the body of the iteration statement, targeting the current iteration statement, `continueLabel` will be the `default` literal instead.
+>
+> The rationale of these overloads is to allow for efficient expression tree libraries that can detect control flow behavior associated with the loop, without having to perform complex analysis of the iteration statement body.
+>
 > ### Constructing the expression tree
 >
 > Given the constituents constructed in the preceding steps, the expression tree for the *foreach_statement* is constructed as follows.